 Great.
 So how does it work?

-Every Muscle Strength score is on a scale of 0-100+ where a score of 50 is what an average Fitbod user can lift (see FAQ below for more info).
+Every Muscle Strength score is on a scale of 0-100+, where a score of 50 is what an average Fitbod user can lift (see FAQ below for more info).
 Lower is weaker, higher is stronger.
-The numbers are based on the relative strength of each muscle group, so having a higher score in biceps than quadriceps does not mean your biceps can lift more weight than your quads.
+The numbers are based on the relative strength of each muscle group—having a higher score in the biceps than the quadriceps does not mean your biceps can lift more weight than your quads.

-Once Muscle Strength launches in the Fitbod app, you’ll see how your workouts have affected each muscle group’s strength every week.
+With Muscle Strength now available in the Fitbod app, you’ll see how your workouts have affected each muscle group’s strength every week.
 Did you switch up your routine?
 Did you add new exercises?
 Are you training with a friend?
-Our Muscle Strength scores will show you how those changes have impacted your strength progression.
+Your Muscle Strength scores will show you how those changes have helped or hindered your strength progression.

 How did Fitbod develop this metric?